-- rule 1: Make sure Sts know the meaning of these words, e.g. belongings = things that are yours.
+- rule 1: Make sure Sts know the meaning of these words, e.g., belongings = things that are yours.
 Remind Sts that words that can be used with a pair of can also be used with some.
-Other words in this group are jeans, pyjamas, pants | knickers, tights, (sun)glasses. - rule 2: These nouns, though singular, are often used with a plural verb as they refer to a group of people.
+Other words in this group are jeans, pajamas, pants | shorts, tights, (sun) alasses. - rule 2: These nouns refer to a group of people but they take a singular verb (except police).
 Other similar words are orchestra, choir, government, class, and army.